 HOW TO USE MIXED LIGHT

 Ever wondered how to create those wonderful atmospheric photographs where golden light from a house window streams into the cold, blue light of the street?
 You must have seen them – National Geographic photographers use this technique all the time when taking pictures of villages or towns.
-Advertising photographers use it when photographing hotels and guest houses.
+It’s called mixed light photography, and advertising photographers use it when photographing hotels and guest houses.
 It’s a really old trick to make the place look cosy and inviting – the front door is often left open so that yellow light spills out onto the doorstep.

 This technique is pretty simple – provided you understand what’s happening to create all those lovely deep yellows and blues.
 It’s all about colour temperature and ‘mixing’ the high temperature blue light of dusk with the low temperature yellow light of interior tungsten lighting.